7 doomsday scenarios if the U.S. crashes through the debt ceiling

 Understanding the debt ceiling fight: Biden and the House Republican leadership are on a collision course over the national debt limit.
 In this comic, see how hitting the debt ceiling could unleash chaos.
 Here’s when the debt ceiling battle could end.

 What is at stake?
+Invoking the 14th Amendment to dodge the debt limit is risky, White House officials say.
 If the debt limit is breached, Biden warned that it could send the U.S. economy into a free fall.
-The debt ceiling breach could wipe out 8 million jobs, a recent White House analysis found.
+The debt ceiling breach could wipe out 8 million jobs, a recent analysis found.
 Amid consumer anxiety over the uncertainty, financial experts warn against making fear-based decisions.